vivian-ng/Hardware/MRR_ESP_3DP/README.md

 - Do not reverse polarity.
 - The breakout and endstop pins are rated for 3.3V, which is the voltage the ESP32 operates at.
 Attempting to feed inputs above 3.3V to these pins may damage the board.
 - It is recommended to power the board only via USB (i.e. turn off PSU power supply) when flashing the board.
+- Use the same PSU to power both VIN and VBED; the GND rail on the board is common to board VIN and VBED, and using different PSUs for these power inputs (with different ground levels) may have dangerous effects.

 ## Disclaimer